dakarie/MIST-4610-Group-Project-2/README.md

   - Compute average team 3PT attempts and points per game per era
 - Aggregated data by team and season to create league-wide comparisons

+# Conclusion
+Our analysis shows that while 3-point shooting volume has significantly increased since the late 2000s — especially after the emergence of Stephen Curry — success in the modern NBA is not solely based on 3-point attempts.
+In the 2024 season, teams with both high and low 3-point volumes made the playoffs, suggesting that efficiency and overall balance matter more than raw shooting volume.
+These findings reinforce the complexity of modern basketball strategy and how trends influence, but do not guarantee, competitive success.

 # Deliverables